 These requirements are provided as general information only.
 Specific requirements are provided to matriculants after acceptance into the program.

-While the program officially begins in August, students are encouraged to move to Portland 4-5 weeks in advance (end of June or beginning of July).
-This will allow 4-5 weeks for the student to complete these matriculation requirements, and to become familiar with Portland and the surrounding area, prior to the start of supervised practice rotations.
-Students placed in Medford will be notified in advance so they may make plans to move to Southern Oregon.
+While the program officially begins in early-mid August, students are encouraged to move to Portland 4-5 weeks in advance (end of June or beginning of July).
+This will allow time for the student to complete matriculation requirements, and to become familiar with Portland and the surrounding area, prior to the start of supervised practice rotations.
+Students placed in Medford will be notified before May 15th so they may make plans to move to Southern Oregon.
 Below are some housing resources:

 The program expects all entering students to be current with required immunizations prior to matriculation.
 The university's policy regarding immunizations may be found on the Joseph B. Trainer Health and Wellness Center website

 All entering students will need current First Aid and Adult CPR certification at the healthcare provider and/or professional rescuer level.
 Students can complete their training through a variety of organizations but the program recommends the Individual training through the American Red Cross

 Per OHSU policy, a criminal background check is required for all entering students.

 All students must complete an initial 10-panel drug screening in accordance with OHSU Policy No. 02-01-003, Student Drug and Alcohol Testing.
 Students will complete the test during a two-week window of time immediately preceding the start of summer term.
 All students may be tested "for cause" as needed.
 "For cause" testing includes alcohol and/or drug tests.
 The cost of the drug test is included in the student fees.

 All entering students must complete the ServSafe Food Safety Program for Managers prior to enrollment.
 NOTE: Students who complete the online program must take a proctored exam to complete their certification.
 Visit ServSafe for more information.